valtech-sd/amqp-cacoon/readme.md

 );
 ```

+## Amqp-connection-manager Setup function
+[TODO]

+## Amqp-connection-manager ChannelWrapper
+[TODO]

 ## Dealing With Channels

-This library expose amqplib channel when you call either `getConsumerChannel` or `getPublishChannel`.
+This library exposes node-amqp-connection-manager's ChannelWrapper when you call either `getConsumerChannel` or `getPublishChannel`.
 The channel is also exposed when registering a consumer.
 To learn more about that api see documentation for [amqplib](https://www.npmjs.com/package/amqplib).
 Just a couple thing that you should remember to do.

 1. Remember to ack or nack on all messages.
 2. An alternative is to pass an option into the `registerConsumer` to not require an ack (noAck).
 The problem with this is that if your application is reset or errors out, you may loose the message or messages.